idanefroni/Conservatory/README.txt

 		Lippman Z.B., Efroni I. (2025) A deep-time landscape of plant cis-regulatory sequence evolution. bioXriv doi:

+	The processed CNS for 314 genomes detailed in the paper is available from www.conservatorycns.com.

 	The previous version (1.5) was described in this publication: